-This year we are living in an apartment while we build which means there won’t be big thanksgiving tablescape like last year.
+This year we are living in an apartment while we build which means there won’t be a big thanksgiving tablescape like last year.
 For starters, all of my dishes, plates, runners, etc are boxed up in the barn.
 And to make things even more challenging my farmhouse dining room table is also in storage and we have a small round top which I adopted in the marriage and actually quite hate (sorry babe).

 For starters, slap some butcher’s paper or kraft paper from Target like I did here.
 I taped the first piece down to the table and then taped the second piece on top.
 Don’t worry about being able to see the tape because your centerpiece will cover it!
 Then I just pulled down the edges around the table and taped them under.
-I love craft paper because it gives off that rustic Thanksgiving vibe, is so easy to clean up (aka ball up and throw away) and you could also get wild with some calligraphy
+I love craft paper because it gives off that rustic Thanksgiving vibe, is so easy to clean up (aka ball up and throw away) and you could also get wild with some calligraphy if you wanted.

 When I was planning out the centerpiece I was envisioning pumpkins and eucalyptus.
 One trip to the grocery while I was frantically grabbing supplies quickly changed that.
 I don’t know if you’ve been to a grocery store lately but you would have a better chance of seeing Santa himself over finding an actual pumpkin.
-Apparently the pilgrims and indians celebrated thanksgiving with poinsettias, cranberries and Christmas trinkets.
+Apparently, the pilgrims and Indians celebrated Thanksgiving with poinsettias, cranberries and Christmas trinkets.

 Overall I’m very pleased with how easy this was to put together and it makes me excited to think that this might ease the Thanksgiving decorating burden for some of you this week.
 If you use this as inspiration to set your Thanksgiving table please take a picture and tag me on Instagram or in your stories